 ADMS-Forecast is used by local authorities to provide forecasts of air quality for the public.
 These forecasts are disseminated as colour pollution maps, text and number summaries, through smartphone apps, Twitter and Facebook, and by alerts by SMS/text message, voicemail, and e-mail.

 In the UK we also provide health forecasts, such as cold weather alerts, heatwave alerts and UV and pollen forecasts.

-ADMS-Forecast systems are currently deployed in the United Kingdom (London), Austria (Vienna), Hungary (Budapest) and China (Beijing).
-A system is being developed for Barcelona in Spain.
+ADMS-Forecast systems are currently deployed in the United Kingdom (London), Hungary (Budapest), Spain (Barcelona) and China (Beijing).

 ADMS-Forecast offers a unique ability to provide information about future air pollution several days in advance, empowering the public to take control of their health.
 Individuals with conditions like asthma or COPD, who may be at risk during pollution episodes, can plan to reduce physical exertion or outdoor activity.

 The base pollution data used in the system are collated from national emissions records and the local inventories.
 Figures for all the major pollutants are calculated by looking at vehicle flows on major roads, outputs from industry, releases from residential and commercial areas and pollution that drift over the city of interest.

 In order to produce air quality forecasts these emissions are modelled in conjunction with predicted levels of key meteorological parameters—wind speed and directions, temperature and cloud cover.
 The ADMS-Forecast system is driven by boundary conditions from mesoscale models.
 It has been linked to different regional services for different locations.
 The Prev'Air service uses CHIMERE to create free European forecasts.
 The EU FP7 Project MACC provides a global forecast product.